 - show the trainee how to check that their bike is safe to ride

 - introduce the trainee to the Highway Code.

-This is usually carried out with children who are aged 10 years plus or to year five pupils in the summer term only and follows on from the Level 1 course.
+This is usually carried out with children who are aged 10 years plus or with year five pupils following February half term and follows on from the Level 1 course.
 The course consists of 3 x 2 hour lessons.
 The training is carried out on-road and aims to provide the pupil with the skills and understanding to be able to undertake a trip to school or leisure on quiet roads.
 Pupils will be instructed on the following areas:

 - how to stop and start safely